disarah/15-466-f24-base4/README.md

 Author: Sarah Di (sarahdi)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: My game is about a raccoon spending a day in New York.

-Text Drawing: (TODO: how does the text drawing in this game work?
+Text Drawing: The in game text is defined in Script.cpp and rendered at runtime.
+(TODO: how does the text drawing in this game work?
 Is text precomputed?
 Rendered at runtime?
 What files or utilities are involved?)

 Choices: (TODO: how does the game store choices and narrative?
 How are they authored?
 Anything nifty you want to point out?)

+I also composed a small 15 bar song that plays in the background.

 Screen Shot: